PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 &nbsp;
 &nbsp;
 ## Initial Setup
-The first thing to do was to set up our working enviroment, that is our LAB.
-To do so the SEED VM was [downloaded](https://seedsecuritylabs.org/labsetup.html) and a [setup guide](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md) was followed.
+The first step was to set up our working environment, namely the lab.
+To do this, we [downloaded](https://seedsecuritylabs.org/labsetup.html) the SEED VM and followed the provided [setup guide](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md).

 After the setup we have our working enviroment where we just need to extract the labsetup.zip and follow the [provided instructions](https://seedsecuritylabs.org/Labs_20.04/Files/ARP_Attack/ARP_Attack.pdf).